-Oversees the day-to-day activities of the Administrative Coordinator in the Initiative and conducts his/her performance evaluation.
+Oversees day-to-day activities of the Administrative Coordinator in Structural Biology Initiative and conducts their performance evaluation.

-Organizes meetings of internal and external advisory boards, records and distributes notes accordingly.
+Organizes meetings of internal and external advisory boards, records interactions and distributes notes accordingly.

-Advises SBI faculty and students regarding purchasing; prepares and follows up on purchase orders, invoices, payments, reimbursements.
+Advises Structural Biology faculty, staff, and students regarding purchasing.
+Prepares and follows up on purchase orders, invoices, payments, and reimbursements.

 Works effectively, collaboratively, and cooperatively with diverse stakeholders, constituents, and clients at various levels.

 Oversees complex, high-priority projects with responsibility for outcomes.

 Bachelor's Degree and six years' relevant experience required.